The Measurement Import and Configuration Wizards

 Importing Your Data With the Measurement Import Wizard

 The other way of launching the Measurement Import Wizard is to choose File, Measurement Import Wizard... from the main menu.
-No matter which way you launch the Measurement Import Wizard, the last page of the wizard gives you the option (enabled by default) to launch the Configuration Wizard when it's done.
-Choosing this option is strongly recommended, as the creation of your first configuration then becomes a completely wizard-driven experience from start to finish.
-This provides much-needed structure to a process that can otherwise be confusing, especially to new users.
+No matter which way you launch the Measurement Import Wizard, the last page of this wizard gives you the option (enabled by default) to launch the Configuration Wizard when it's done.
+Choosing this option is strongly recommended, as the creation of your configuration is then driven by wizards from start to finish.

 The Choose the Type of Data to Import Wizard Page